gsousa7/learning-terraform/mtc-terraform/section2.md

 ## Join function <a name="joinfunction"></a>

-`join` produces a string by concatenating together all elements of a given list of strings with the given delimiter: `join(separator, list)`.
+`join` produces a string by concatenating together all elements of a given list of strings with the given delimiter: `join("separator", ["list-element1", "list-element2"])`.
 Example:
 ```
 > join("-", ["foo", "bar", "baz"])